arangodb/arangodb/lib/Inspection/README.md

 ```
 These functions will throw in case anything goes wrong.
 It is recommended to use
 these functions instead of the according inspector types.

+By default deserialization is very strict - the given velocypack must contain
+_exactly_ those attributes specified in the object description.
+If an attribute
+of non-optional type is missing and has no fallback, then this results in a
+"missing required attribute "error.
+Likewise, any _additional_ attributes that
+exist in the velocypack but not in the object results in a "unexpected attribute"
+error.
+The `ParseOptions` provide a way to relax those checks and ignore unknown
+and/or missing attributes.
+In case missing attributes are ignored, the
+corresponding fields simply remain untouched and keep their original value.